-It was undoubtedly clear that as soon as the bus escaped Italy and entered into Swiss territory, the journey became far more surreal.
-The majestic Swiss Alps, perfectly beautified with an unbroken chain of white glaciers, crystal blue lakes and the many quaint villages – as I happened to explore, during a cheap 25 Euro Flixbus journey, offered no less than many million dollar views.
+It was undoubtedly clear that as soon as the bus escaped Italy and entered into the Swiss territory the journey became far more surreal.
+The majestic Swiss Alps, perfectly beautified with an unbroken chain of white glaciers, crystal blue lakes and the many quaint villages – as I happened to explore during a cheap 25 Euro Flixbus journey – offered no less than many million dollar views.

 I was travelling from Milan to Basel to spend my last weekend in Europe, before flying back to Delhi, and it couldn’t start any better.
-I mean there is no denying the fact that Switzerland offers the beauty unparalleled, on any road trip, taken in any direction — but this 300-km long stretch, even though I’d nothing more than a window seat on a public bus, felt no less spellbinding.
+I mean there is no denying the fact that Switzerland offers the beauty unparalleled, on any road trip, taken in any direction, but this 300-km long stretch, even though I had nothing more than a window seat on a public bus, felt no less spellbinding.

 (PS: Milan to Basel route was even better than Zurich-Lucern-Engelberg, as I explored during a day trip to Mount Titlis from Zurich)

 The first two hours, as we escaped Italy were perhaps the most boring, but as we advanced deeper into Switzerland, the difference in landscape became fairly visible.
 For the next 4 hours or so, the route took us through some shimmering lakes, rivers, and fields so green that you’ll think someone has accidentally upped the saturation.
 A few snow-capped mountains always remained intact in the background.
 Here’re a couple of shots I took from the moving bus window…

 You can take the route in either direction, but traveling from south to north is the perfect way to go, as you travel from a less beautiful to a more beautiful scenery.